microsoft/RTVS-docs/polyglot.md

 In Visual Studio, related files are collected into a **Project**, and related Projects are collected into a **Solution**.

-Here we see a Solution that consists of 5 separate Projects made up of C\++, R, Python and SQL code.
-The user has built a model using R/Azure ML, Python/scikit-learn, C++ for compute intensive work, SQL for data management, and finally a Python/bottle project to share results via Azure:
+Here we see a Solution that consists of 5 separate Projects made up of C++, R, Python and SQL code.
+The user has built a model using R/Azure ML, Python/scikit-learn, C++ for compute intensive work, SQL for data management, and finally a Python/Bottle project to share results via Azure:

 ![Help window](./media/polyglot.png)